 As I add yet another British classic to the list, I’ll confess a weakness for British children’s books!
 Mick Inkpen’s Kipper Story Collection introduces Kipper, the sweet-natured dog, whose gentle adventures with his stuffed animals and real animal friends make soothing bedtime stories.
 Themes: friendship, kindness

-The Mitten in its unabridged form is a fine lesson for children in caring for their belongings.
-Nicki loses his mitten despite his grandma’s warnings, and when he finds it is stretched out from a tangle of animals using it as a den.
+In The Mitten Nicki loses his mitten despite his grandma’s warnings, and when he finds it is stretched out from a tangle of animals using it as a den.
 Themes: good stewardship, sharing

 Another favorite Jan Brett, Annie and the Wild Animals features adorable Annie, who is searching for a new pet after her cat Taffy disappears.
 Themes: perseverance, friendship, loneliness